 6. Pace Yourself at the Buffet

 Also, if you eat at a slower pace, you will more thoroughly enjoy your food.
 Just make sure to stop eating when you're full.
 Remember, you're on a cruise ship.
-There will always be more goodies to savor whenever you get hungry again.
-(And it's always good to have some antacids in your medicine bag, just in case you get carried away).
+There will always be more goodies to savour whenever you get hungry again.
+(And it's always good to have some antacids, such as Gaviscon, in your medicine bag, just in case you get carried away).

 Here are even more tips for healthy eating onboard.

 Or eat green apples, wear acupressure wristbands, head outside for fresh air, look at the horizon or book a low-deck, midship cabin.
 Why?
 All of these tricks are ways to beat seasickness.
-You can also take over-the-counter meds like Dramamine, or ask your doctor about the Transderm patch.
+You can also take over-the-counter meds like or wear motion sickness patches.
 Alternatively, book a very port-intensive itinerary (try Oceania or Azamara) in order to spend as few days at sea as possible.
 River cruising on Europe's normally placid waters is also a good bet for those worried about seasickness.
 Alaska's Inside Passage voyages are typically calm, as well.

 Learn more about avoiding seasickness.